rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 ** server can't find console: NXDOMAIN
 ```

-To solve this, we need to ensure that the namespace is pointed into the request:
+To solve this, we need to ensure that the namespace is included in the request:

 ```bash
 # nslookup console.openshift-console